 If someone in your business has a good understanding of HTML, you may prefer to use an HTML editor to view and change your website's HTML code directly.

 These packages allow experienced web designers and developers to build up websites from scratch.
 They offer enormous flexibility, but you need detailed knowledge of HTML to use them properly.

 Many professional web design software packages combine HTML editing and WYSIWYG functions.
 This allows experienced designers to build a page quickly, then tweak the code so it works well in all web browsers.

 Professional website design software with all the bells and whistles can cost up to £300.
 However, it should also be noted that most simple website design software tools include some form of HTML editing for the adventurous.

 Other ways to create your website

-Your choice of web design software will largely depend on the web design expertise in your business.
-If your company employs a web designer, they will be able to use a professional package to create your website from scratch.
+Your choice of web design and hosting software will largely depend on the web design expertise within your business.
+If your company employs a web designer, they'll be able to use a professional package to create your website from scratch.